Pair of hands holding a key

 The following items are typically included in the administration fee charged by a letting agent prior to the start of a tenancy:

-If you’re particularly drawn to a property, you may also be required to pay a holding deposit.
-This is typically requested by the letting agency in order to take the property off the rentals market while they run background checks on you and prepare the tenancy agreement.
+If you’re particularly interested in a property, the letting agency may require you to pay a holding deposit.
+They use this deposit to take the property off the rental market while they conduct background checks and prepare the tenancy agreement.

 Just be sure that the letting agency provides you with written information about where they’re holding your deposit, as well as when and if it will be returned to you.

-Normally, the holding deposit will be deducted from the amount due to be paid as the full deposit.
-It is common, however, for this sum to be forfeited if you withdraw your application to rent the property.
+Normally, the holding deposit reduces the amount you owe for the full deposit.
+However, you may forfeit this sum if you withdraw your application to rent the property.

 Knowing what you should pay for is one thing, but it’s important to also be aware of your rights and know what you don’t have to fork cash out for.